VINAY7484/VINAY7484/README.md

 - 👯 I’m looking to collaborate with a freelancer can contact at vk932438@gmail.com
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: LinkedIn Profile:https://www.linkedin.com/in/vinay7484/
+- 📫 How to reach me: LinkedIn Profile: https://www.linkedin.com/in/vinay7484/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...